winitzki/scall/tutorial/programming_dhall.md

 ```

 The function `example1` includes nested calls to `a1` and `a2`, that correspond to the two constructors (`nil` and `cons`) of `ListInt`.
-The code of `example1` applies the function `a2` three times, which corresponds to having three elements in the list.
+The code of `example1` applies the function `a2` three times, which corresponds to having three items in the list.
 But there is no loop in `example1`.
 It is just hard-coded in the expression `example1` that `a2` needs to be applied three times to some arguments.